shanefay/learn-me-a-haskell/README.md

 ## Generic Lab Instructions

-We assume you atart in the directory called CS3016-1617
+We assume you start in the directory called CS3016-1617

 ### Command-Line setup